angad-dhariwal/photonics-learning/README.md

 ## process

 I began with reviewing Maxwell's equations, getting familiar with them in all forms.
 I then went through a few tutorials available on the [MEEP documentation](https://meep.readthedocs.io/en/latest/Python_Tutorials/Basics/#).
+I found some physics concepts a little confusing, so I reviewed them using some YouTube lectures, as well
+Silicon Photonics Design, by Lukas Chrostwoski and Michael Hochberg.
+The latter textbook is an interesting read and I will likely take time to annotate it and study from it in full.

-After working on the straight waveguide and the bent waveguide (viewable [here](/tutorials/), with the mp4 videos [here](/tutorials/media)), I began working on how to quantitatively gather some information about the simulations.
+After working on the straight waveguide and the bent waveguide tutorials (viewable [here](/MEEP/tutorials/), with the mp4 videos [here](/MEEP/tutorials/media)), I began working on how to quantitatively gather some information about the simulations.
 In particular, for the bent-waveguide simulation, I want to know how much power makes it around the bend (i.e. transmittance), how much is reflected (reflectance), and how much is radiated away (scattered loss).
+After some research and playing around with Meep, I compiled my results [here](/MEEP/projects).